Staun Light Duty Tire Deflators (SCVLD) $88

 Just remember to remove the Stauns and refit your REMA Metal Sealing Valve Caps before you hit the trail.
 The last thing you want to do is lose one or more of your Stauns.

 Tires filled to road pressures are optimized for the high speeds and high-traction conditions found on today's roads.
 These pressures are too high for the slow speeds and low-traction surfaces of offroad trails.
-Generally speaking, the larger and more pliable the tire's footprint, the more traction the tire will provide.
+Generally speaking, the larger and more pliable a tire's footprint, the more traction it will provide.
 On very soft surfaces like soft sand, airing down will distribute the vehicle's weight over a larger surface area and help to prevent the tires from digging.
-On other types of trails, the increased deformation of a deflated tire's tread and sidewalls will grip rocks and uneven obstacles better than a hard tire.
+On other types of trails, the increased deformation of a deflated tire's tread and sidewalls will grip rocks and uneven obstacles better than a hard tire will.
 However, the more the tire is deflated, the more susceptible the tire's sidewalls are to damage.
 Accordingly, the tire's pressures should suit the trail conditions for best results.
 The "correct" tire pressure will also depend on the weight you are carrying and just how soft or hazardous the surface is.
 Just how much you let you tires down is a question of personal taste that is achieved through trial and error on various trails.

 Soft sand will generally call for a very low tire pressure.
 Very soft sand permits a vehicle with hard tires to dig very easily and get stuck.
 The larger and more pliable surface of a deflated tire will help the vehicle "float" better on very soft sand.
 Sand also does not present the sidewall hazards of sharp rocks, permitting one to air down a great deal without increasing the probability of a sidewall puncture or tear.

 A trail with lots of vertical ledges generally calls for a lower tire pressure.
-Softer and more pliable tires will be better able to conform and crawl over such obstacles whereas a hard tire will tend to need an initial burst of speed to get it started up and over the ledge.
+Softer and more pliable tires will be better able to conform and crawl over such obstacles whereas a hard tire will tend to need an initial burst of speed and momentum to get it started up and over the ledge.

 Mud presents a different concern.
 There are two primary theories on mud driving.
 One theory calls for maximum floatation using wide tires aired down to get a vehicle over the mud.
 Another theory calls for hard and narrow tires to cut through the mud's initial surface to contact the hard ground below.
 Both theories are valid and both theories work with different kinds of mud.
 The cutting theory works well on mud that is not very deep but does not work where the soft mud is effectively bottomless.
 Generally speaking, airing down tires to suit the local conditions is the best way to deal with mud.